QuEraComputing/Bloqade.jl/docs/src/hamiltonians.md

 where the `vals` and `vecs` store the calculated eigenvalues and eigenvectors respectively.

-## Low-level representation of the Hamiltonian
+## Low-level Representation of the Hamiltonian

 Besides the symbolic representation, in order to achieve the best possible performance, we use a lower-level representation of the Hamiltonian in Bloqade, which is the `Hamiltonian` and `StepHamiltonian` type.